MoH-Malaysia/covid19-public/epidemic/README.md

 6) `beds_icu_covid`: total critical care beds dedicated for COVID-19
 7) `vent`: total available ventilators
 8) `vent_port`: total available portable ventilators
-9) `icu_x`: total number of individuals in category `x` under intensive care, where `x` can be Person-Under-Investigation (PUI), COVID-19 positive, or non-COVID; this is a stock variable
+9) `icu_x`: total number of individuals in category `x` under intensive care, where `x` can be  suspected/probable, COVID-19 positive, or non-COVID; this is a stock variable
-10) `vent_x`: total number of individuals in category `x` on mechanical ventilation, where `x` can be Person-Under-Investigation (PUI), COVID-19 positive, or non-COVID; this is a stock variable
+10) `vent_x`: total number of individuals in category `x` on mechanical ventilation, where `x` can be suspected/probable, COVID-19 positive, or non-COVID; this is a stock variable

 ### Deaths